Fruit fool: History

-'Foole' is first mentioned as a dessert in 1598, made of 'clouted creame' although the origins of gooseberry fool may date back to the 15th century.
-The earliest recipe for fruit fool dates to the mid-17th century.
+'Foole' is first mentioned as a dessert in 1598, a 'kinde of clouted cream called a fool or a trifle', although gooseberry fool may date back to the 15th century.
+One early recipe for gooseberry fool dates to the mid-17th century.
 The soft fruits used in fools in the sixteenth and seventeenth centuries were often boiled and pulped before being mixed with the cream.
-It was considered the most 'prudent' way to eat fruit at the time as there was a fear that fruit was unhealthy and so it was felt necessary to boil fruit to a pulp to make it safe.
+It was considered the most 'prudent' way to eat fruit at the time as there was a fear that raw fruit was unhealthy.
 Fruit fools and creams, argues food historian C. Anne Wilson, 'succeeded the medieval fruit pottages.
 They were based on the pulp of cooked fruits beaten together with cream and sugar.
 Gooseberries, and later orange juice combined with beaten eggs, were made up into fools.'
-The cream in earlier fools was often left unwhipped.
+The cream in earlier fools was often unwhipped.
 The process of whipping cream before forks were adopted in the late 17th century was long and difficult.
 The eggs used in many earlier fool recipes became less common, and now most fools are made without them.